Line Sag Calculator

 How the Line Sag Calculator Works

-This calculator estimates the sag, tension, and maximum deflection of a suspended line or cable, considering factors such as weight, material properties, and temperature changes.
-It is used for calculating the displacement of cables under load, which is crucial in structural engineering and for the design of overhead transmission lines, bridges, and more.
+The line sag calculator is used for calculating the displacement of cables under load, which is crucial in structural engineering and for the design of overhead transmission lines, bridges, and more.

 Steps to Calculate Line Sag